xpmatteo/tddforandroid/manuscript/400-fairy-fingers.md

 In the last section we have completed (more or less) the data-gathering activity that we should do in response to motion events from Android.
 What is missing?
 Of course what is missing is drawing on the screen!
 Our implementation of `Trail` does nothing.
 We should find a way to let it interact with the Android `Canvas` object.
 How do we do this?
 Let's start with a test!

+    import static org.mockito.Mockito.verify;

+    public class TrailTest {
+      @Test
+      public void drawOneSegment() throws Exception {
+       Trail trail = new Trail(10f, 20f);
+       trail.append(30f, 40f);
+       trail.drawOn(canvas);

+       // does not compile: canvas is not defined verify(canvas).drawLine(10f, 20f, 30f, 40f);
+     }
+    }

+The above is the gist of what we'd like to test.
+If I have a trail from point A to point B, it will be able to draw a line from A to B on a canvas.
+Wait, but what kind of canvas is that?
+It certainly can't be an `android.graphics.Canvas`, because that would introduce a dependency on the Android framework!
+What would you do here?

+* * *

+What we should do is to apply Dependency Inversion: we define our own canvas interface.
+We may call it `CoreCanvas`, to make it clear that it belongs in the core of the application.
+The complete test then is:

+    import static org.mockito.Mockito.mock;
+    import static org.mockito.Mockito.verify;

+    public class TrailTest {
+      @Test
+      public void drawOneSegment() throws Exception {
+        CoreCanvas canvas = mock(CoreCanvas.class);

+        Trail trail = new Trail(10f, 20f);
+        trail.append(30f, 40f);
+        trail.drawOn(canvas);

+        verify(canvas).drawLine(10f, 20f, 30f, 40f);
+        verifyNoMoreInteractions(canvas);
+     }
+    }

+This does not compile, because we don't have a `drawOn(CoreCanvas c)` method in our `Trail` class, and moreover we don't have a `drawLine(...)` method in our `CoreCanvas` interface.
+We fix both compilation errors, and we find we have *discovered* one method that our `CoreCanvas` must contain.

+A> The `drawLine` method of the Android `Canvas` class has one more parameter: `drawLine(float startX, float startY, float stopX, float stopY, Paint paint)`.
+It has a Paint parameter.
+We still haven't reasoned about the color and texture of the lines we will draw on the screen, so we must assume that any implementation of `CoreCanvas` will use a default `Paint`.
+This is good: our `CoreCanvas` is a gread deal simpler to use than the Android `Canvas`.
+It only offers the features that we need.